- Use ".csv" as the file extension

 - No empty lines or rows

-- Each row should have the same number of columns.
+- Each row should have the same number of columns

-- Latitude and longitude in decimal degrees
+- Latitude and longitude given as decimal degrees

-- If a text field includes commas and quotes, save the file with the option of placing quotes around all text fields.
+- If a text field includes commas and quotes, save the file with the option of placing quotes around all text fields

 - Dates in YYYY-MM-DD format